tmoreton/trckfi/_posts/roth-401k-plans.md

 A 401(k) Roth typically offers various investment options, such as mutual funds, index funds, and target-date funds.
 Employees have the **freedom to choose the investment mix** that aligns with their risk tolerance and financial goals.
 Diversifying investments across different asset classes remains an essential strategy for optimizing long-term growth while mitigating risk.

 ##  <a name="oth-conversion-rollovers">Roth Conversion and Rollovers</a>
-If your employer offers both a [traditional 401(k)](traditional-401k-plan) and a 401(k) Roth, you may have the option to perform an in-plan Roth conversion.
+If your employer offers both a [traditional 401(k)](/blog/traditional-401k-plan) and a 401(k) Roth, you may have the option to perform an in-plan Roth conversion.
 This allows you to convert funds from your traditional 401(k) to a 401(k) Roth within the same plan, unlocking tax-free growth potential for those converted funds.

 In some situations, employees may consider rolling over funds from a 401(k) Roth to a [Roth IRA](/blog/what-is-the-roth-IRA-avantage-2023).
 This could be beneficial for individuals seeking more investment options or who have left their employer and want to consolidate their retirement accounts.

 ## Conclusion:
 The 401(k) Roth offers a remarkable opportunity to build a tax-free nest egg for retirement.
 By contributing after-tax dollars and embracing the power of tax-free growth, you can enjoy a financially stress-free retirement with tax-free withdrawals.
 Evaluate your financial goals, consider your tax situation, and discuss with a financial advisor to see if the 401(k) Roth is the right fit for your retirement plan.

-Start making smart investment decisions today to secure a brighter and blissful tomorrow with the 401(k) Roth.
+Whether you're just starting or looking to deepen your **financial knowledge**, our [blog](/blog) provides valuable insights to keep you on track.
+Stay updated about the new features added to the [Trckfi](/) personal finance tracker.
+And don't miss out – be the first to know when Trckfi launches by joining our notification [list](/#get-notified).
+Let's shape your financial success, together!

 **Disclaimer: This blog post is for informational purposes only and does not constitute financial advice.
 Always consult with a financial advisor to tailor strategies that align with your unique financial goals and situation.**